Kenini1805/Kenini1805/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;A woman unsatisfied must have luxuries.
-But a woman who loves a man would sleep on a board.&quot;</em> <br>
+<em>&quot;Everything you look at can become a fairy tale and you can get a story from everything you touch.&quot;</em> <br>
-— D. H. Lawrence
+— Hans Christian Andersen

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>